Expunge amendments to IT Rules: Editors Guild | Technology

 - India

-The Editors Guild of India on Tuesday wrote to Electronics and Information Technology Minister Ashwini Vaishnaw and urged him to ''expunge'' the amendments to the IT Rules that seek to direct social media platforms to take down news or information identified as ''fake'' by the PIB's Fact Checking Unit.
+The Editors Guild of India has written to Electronics and Information Technology Minister Ashwini Vaishnaw, urging him to ''expunge'' the amendments to IT Rules that seek to direct social media platforms to take down news or information identified as ''fake'' by the PIB's Fact Checking Unit.

-In a letter to Vaishnaw, the Guild asked the ministry to initiate consultations with press bodies, media organisations and other stakeholders on the regulatory framework for digital media, so as to not undermine press freedom.
+In a letter sent Vaishnaw on Tuesday, the Guild asked the ministry to initiate consultations with press bodies, media organisations and other stakeholders on the regulatory framework for digital media, so as to not undermine press freedom.

 The Guild said it was ''deeply concerned'' by the proposed amendment giving sweeping powers to the Press Information Bureau (PIB).